fandora-network/docs/docs/develop/truffle.md

 ### What you will do
 - Install and set up Truffle
 - Deploy contract on Matic Network
-- Check the deployment status on Polygonscan.
+- Check the deployment status on fandorascan.

 ## Setting up the development environment